Kevin Connauton: Vancouver Canucks (2010–2013)

 On April 28, 2010, Connauton signed three-year, entry-level contract with the Canucks.
 He was assigned to the Canucks' minor league affiliate, the Manitoba Moose of the American Hockey League (AHL), out of training camp in September.
 During his AHL debut on October 8, he scored his first goal, a game-winner against goaltender Ben Bishop in a 4–3 win over the Peoria Rivermen.
 Connauton finished the season with 23 points (11 goals and 12 assists) over 73 games.
 He added one assist in six playoff games, as the Moose were eliminated by the Lake Erie Monsters in the first round.
 The following season, Connauton was assigned to a new AHL team, the Chicago Wolves, who had become the Canucks' new minor league affiliate.
 At mid-season, he was selected to participate in the 2012 AHL All-Star Game.
 He was one of two Wolves representatives, joining forward Darren Haydar.
 During the All-Star skills competition, he won the hardest shot competition, recording a slapshot at 99.4 miles per hour.

 Dallas Stars (2013–2014)

-On April 2, 2013, the Canucks traded Connauton and a second round selection in the 2013 NHL Entry Draft to the Dallas Stars for Derek Roy.
+On April 2, 2013, the Canucks traded Connauton and a second round selection in the 2013 NHL entry draft to the Dallas Stars for Derek Roy.
 At the time of the trade Connauton was leading the Wolves in goals by a defenceman, 7, and was second for points by a defenceman, with 25.

-Connauton started the 2013–14 season with the Dallas Stars, and made his NHL debut October 24, 2013, against the Calgary Flames.
+Connauton started the 2013–14 season with the Dallas Stars, and made his NHL debut on October 24, 2013, against the Calgary Flames.